 Bailan Beach restaurants are cosy, friendly affairs as you expect of this local area where development has been steady rather than spectacular.

 J & K and Tamarin are the attraction in the center of the village, with both drawing a good crowd each evening for their well priced Thai cooking.
-Elsewhere, there are now quite a few cheap and cheerful Thai places dotted along the main street, such as Kachapura Cafe, Maxime and Lek’s Kitchen, all perfectly adequate.
-The Happy Turtle has now closed.

-Our Favourites – Bailan Restaurants
+Recommended – Bailan Beach Restaurants

 Per Person: B – BB

 In the center of the village, with tables on the terrace behind the tamarind tree.
 Good, tasty Thai cooking, with a Khmer influence from this very popular diner, run by a French and Cambodian couple.
 Well priced, breakfast too.

-Per Person: BB
+Per Person: B – BBB

-Per Person: BB
+Per Person: B – BBB

 Return to Koh Chang Restaurants